 Use the links (right) to navigate your way through this page with ease.
-Your first stop is our comparison chart, where you'll be able to see the cheapest internet prices around.
+Your first stop is the very best broadband deal of the week (in our opinion); if you like the look of this you should probably snatch it up quick as these tend to sell quick.
+Next up you'll find our comparison chart, where you'll be able to see the cheapest internet prices around.
 Then, you'll be faced with the best current deals whether you're after a cheap broadband-only package, a fibre broadband deal or an all-singing, all-dancing broadband and TV package.
-If you keep scrolling beyond that, you'll find all you need to know and what to consider before purchasing a package.
+If you keep scrolling beyond that, you'll find info on Black Friday broadband deals, all you need to know and what to consider before purchasing a package.

 Now, go snap up that big brand internet at the cheapest possible price before the deals end...

-Broadband only is the perfect option for small households that aren't as reliant on broadband.
-Line rental is included in the price of your internet (some Virgin Media broadband-only plans being the exception).
-We've featured the top broadband-only deals that are under £20 per month below.
+Broadband only is the perfect option for small households that aren't super reliant on broadband.
+Wi-Fi speeds usually average at around 11Mbps, while line rental is included in the price of your internet (some Virgin Media broadband-only plans being the exception).
+We've featured the top broadband-only deals that are under £20 per month.

 Post Office unlimited broadband | 12 months | Avg speed: 11Mbps | Price per month: